Moh23John/windows-11-taskbar-styling-guide/Themes/Bubbles/Bubbles(White)/README.md

 </details>

 <details>
-<summary>JSONC File with helpful comments to edit the theme to your liking</summary>
+<summary>JSONC File with helpful comments to edit the theme to your liking (Click to expand) </summary>
 ```jsonc
 {
   "controlStyles[0].target": "Rectangle#BackgroundFill", // Taskbar background